ewfruitcake/burgerpricing/README.md

 - Sales transactions during school breaks are much less than sales during the school year for most products.
 - Burgers and coke sell more during breaks, than coffee and lemonade.
 - Most sales happen during the week instead of the weekend.
 - Most items sold are outdoors.
+Presumably, the burger cafe has an indoor area.
 - Most sales transactions are for combos than individual items.

 ## Applicable attributes and unusual patterns
-I converted CALENDAR_DATE to date format, and both ITEM_NAME and HOLIDAY have been converted to categories.
+I converted CALENDAR_DATE to date format so that these would be handled better by python's data science packages.
+Both ITEM_NAME and HOLIDAY have been converted to categories.
 The rest of the columns in the dataset remain integer or float data types.

 ### Outlier detection
 - We do see quite a number of outliers for price when price > $15
 - We do see quite a number of outliers for quantity when quantity is roughly >88 or so
 - We can either remove the outliers now for price and quantity or transform both price and quantity and see whether that helps.
-We will wait to see the results of transforming.
+We will wait to see the results of transforming and evaluate if necessary.

 ## Research questions
 - “How does the time of year impact price elasticity of burger café menu items?”